 We wanted a name that was easy to remember, easy to spell, and tied into our purpose.
 The name Catalytic elicits thoughts of change, motion, and acceleration.
 It also sets us apart from many software companies who either choose uninspiring but safe names or overly trendy names that will quickly sound dated.

-Startups often compromise on their company domain name since premium names are often taken and cost more.
-You clearly didn’t, how do you justify investing in a good domain at such an early stage?
+Startups often compromise on their company domain name, you clearly didn’t.
+How do you justify investing in a good domain at such an early stage?
 Would you advise others to do it?

 Coming off the sale of Fieldglass, I was fortunate enough to be in a position where I could lock up the domain name we wanted.
 It is a great investment if you can afford it early on, but don’t make compromises in other areas of your company with the hopes of utilizing an expensive domain name down the road.
 Had we not gotten lucky in negotiating our domain name, we would have chosen another company name.
 I would advise other startups to have multiple potential names and be prepared to go with the one that doesn’t use up too much of your funding.
 Also, although .io, .ai, and other top-level domains have gotten popular lately, I personally think anything other than a .com is mostly free advertising for the .com version of your name.